Bots are those small chunks of software designed to perform simple, the repetitive automated tasks quickly.

 Be careful the ensure you don't block legitimate XML-RPC traffic if your site needs it.

-We recommend transgressions here in-case of blocking valid request unless you're sure.
+We recommend offense here in-case of blocking valid request unless you're sure.

 To learn more about XML-RPC attacks and how to block them, read the blog article here.